 Coaching is coaching.
-Why do we seek coaching?
+Why do we seek it?
 To level up, to excel at your craft, to shorten the learning curve, to provide prospective, to cultivate personal insights...to get you to a place of knowledge and high performance faster.
 A coach is there to be a trusted advisor.
 Coaches hold you accountable, there is an expectation of action, commitment, follow thru, discipline, and perseverance that coaches have a way of pulling out of people.
 It comes from the desire to see each person's best self shine through.

 How do you determine the right coach for you?